getmoto/moto/docs/docs/services/sns.rst

 - [X] publish
 - [X] publish_batch

-        The MessageStructure and MessageDeduplicationId-parameters have not yet been implemented.
+        The MessageDeduplicationId-parameter have not yet been implemented.

 - [ ] put_data_protection_policy